 When private giving leverages public funding, amazing things happen.

-The combination of public and private support for higher education can take research to a whole new level or expand a modest program into one that benefits dozens of students.
+The combination of public and private support for higher education can take research to a whole new level or expand a modest program into one that benefits hundreds of students.

-An early example of private philanthropy building on public support was Darlene Shiley’s gift to expand SDSU’s BioScience Center and rename it in honor of her late husband, Donald P. Shiley, inventor of the Bjork-Shiley heart valve.
+An early example of private philanthropy building on public support was Darlene Shiley’s gift to expand SDSU’s BioScience Center in honor of her late husband, inventor of the Bjork-Shiley heart valve.

-The Shiley BioScience Center is the first dedicated research building in the California State University system.
-Opened in 2006 with three of its five floors built out, the center initially housed four federally funded researchers.
+The Donald P. Shiley BioScience Center is the first dedicated research building in the California State University system.
+Darlene Shiley's gift in 2008 created the Shiley Cardiovascular Center on one floor of the building.